silvae86/moodle-autocorrect-sqlite/README.md

 ### Grading

 Access the exam in Moodle and go to the little gear at the top right and select "Manual Grading".
-After choosing the question you want to grade, change the settings to 1.
-Sort by the same criteria you used when you downloaded your Excel spreadsheet with the answers and 2.
-Show many answers per page:
+After choosing the question you want to grade, change the settings like this:

+1. Sort by the same criteria you used when you downloaded your Excel spreadsheet with the answers and
+2. Show many answers per page

 <img src="https://github.com/silvae86/moodle-autocorrect-sqlite/raw/master/docs/img/manual-grading-settings.png" alt="Manual Grading Settings Example" />